MariaLundgren/frozan/README.md

     the valid information a model with a thank you message will appear if the submit was sucessfull.
     If something is wrong and the for isn't submitted a error messase will appear that promts the user to try again later.
+- 404 page
+    - If the user goes to a non-existing page a 404 page will be implemented with a button that takes them back to the website.

 ## Technologies Used